 Aire Street, Cross Hills, Silsden, West Yorkshire

-A very modest 1920s church of no architectural or artistic importance.
+A very modest brick church of the 1920s.

 The church has the altar facing south but in this section all references will be to conventional orientation, i.e. as if the church faced east.

 A low and modest building of red brick with a blue slate roof.
 Nave and sanctuary as one with a flat-roofed eastern extension (sacristy), a gabled southwest projection and a gabled porch (now blocked) projecting forward from the front of the church on the right.
 The west front has a symmetrical group of five windows, the centre one larger and round-headed, those to the sides smaller and with segment heads.
 Domestic style window frames.
 The gabled porch has a segmental, slightly pointed arch with stone springing blocks and kneelers and copings to the gable.
 Within the opening there is a set back wall.
 The remaining windows of the church are all renewed, possibly with altered openings, and are of horizontal format with domestic style window frames.